CM-ET 3-Day Rigger Boot Camp | Rock Lititz

 TAUGHT BY: BRIAN LEISTERABOUT THE INSTRUCTOR

 Brian Leister is a Senior Technical Trainer with Columbus McKinnon Corporation, specializing in entertainment rigging, rope access, and hoist maintenance.
-He has sixteen years of experience as a rigging professional in the entertainment industry and is ETCP Arena certified rigger and an ETCP recognized trainer, with twelve years of industrial rope access experience as a SPRAT 3 / IRATA 3 Certified Rope Access Technician.
+He has seventeen years of experience as a rigging professional in the entertainment industry and is ETCP Arena certified rigger and an ETCP recognized trainer, with fifteen years of industrial rope access experience as a SPRAT 3 / IRATA 3 Certified Rope Access Technician.
 The advancement and sharing of knowledge are Brian’s greatest passions.

 Our Rigger Boot Camp focuses on the practical skills and tools necessary to work as an entertainment rigger in the live event industry.
 Each section of this workshop incorporates hands-on activities, to enhance the learning experience.